The George Pal Memorial Award

 The George Pal Memorial Award is presented each year, by the Academy of Science Fiction, Fantasy and Horror Films, in conjunction with their annual Saturn Award ceremony.
 The award is given to those who have shown exemplary work in the respective film genres.
 It is named in honor of George Pal, a Hungarian-born American animator and film producer, principally associated with the science fiction genre.

-The latest honoree is the 1985 film Back to the Future as of February 2025.
+The latest honoree is the 1986 film Aliens as of March 2026.

 Recipients

 Below is a list of recipients and the year the award was presented: